awsdocs/iam-user-guide/doc_source/list_awscodecommit.md

 # Actions, resources, and condition keys for AWS CodeCommit<a name="list_awscodecommit"></a>

+**Tip**
+This page is moving to a new location on November 16, 2020\.
+Please update your bookmark to use the new page at [https://docs\.aws\.amazon\.com/service\-authorization/latest/reference/list\_awscodecommit\.html](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awscodecommit.html)\.

 AWS CodeCommit \(service prefix: `codecommit`\) provides the following service\-specific resources, actions, and condition context keys for use in IAM permission policies\.

 References: